 After a full-course lunch Churchill Wild-style, you will experience the Hudson Bay coast for the first time.
-The combination of diversity and sheer natural elegance will amaze you.
 Make sure your camera battery is charged.
 If you’re like previous Churchill Wild guests, you’ll be eager to document each and every moment in this extraordinary and rare ecosystem.

-In the coming days, your breakfasts will be served at 8 a.m. and the tour of the day will typically depart the Lodge at 9:30 a.m.
+In the coming days, your breakfasts will be served at 8 a.m. and the first tour of the day will typically depart the lodge at 9:30 a.m.
 Depending on both weather and group interest, you will enjoy the following activities:

-Marine Tours – Tides and weather permitting, we will do at least two expeditions by boat to view beluga whales, seals, seabirds, and polar bears.
-Marine tours are conducted in large, nine-man inflatable boats, fully equipped with two way radios, safety gear, flotation jackets for each passenger, and a hydrophone so that that you can listen to the whale songs.
+Marine Tours – Tides and weather permitting, we will do at least two expeditions by boat to view beluga whales, seabirds, and polar bears.
+Marine tours are conducted in large, nine-man inflatable boats, fully equipped with two way radios, safety gear and flotation jackets for each passenger, and a hydrophone so that that you can listen to the whale songs.
 Each expedition is a half day in order to coordinate with the high tides.
-Both refreshments and lunch will be served aboard.
-Expect to see hundreds of whales per outing!
+Refreshments and snacks will be served on the boats.
+Expect to see a good number of whales per outing.
 Beluga whales are very curious and social and will investigate our presence with a bold courage expressed by few other creatures.
-Getting up-close and personal with these awesome creatures has been life-changing for many Churchill Wild guests.

-Trekking/Walking Tours – These are a daily part of the program and they range from short jaunts to photograph a passing caribou perhaps, to day trips with a packed lunch.
+Trekking/Walking Tours – These are a daily part of our program and they range from short jaunts to photograph a polar bear or playful fox, to full day trips with a packed lunch.
 There is no better way to experience the sheer vastness of the Arctic’s flora and fauna.
-Nesting bird life, fox dens, wild flowers, and caribou are just a few of the sights you may take in.
+Nesting bird life, wild flowers and sik siks are just a few of the sights you may take in.
 When polar bears are sighted, your guide will advise you about the best way to maintain a safe viewing distance.

 Wildlife Photography – Your guides have many years of experience in the field both as photographers themselves and through working with professional photographers.
 They can assist you in many aspects of wildlife photography, including both the composition and the execution of that memorable shot of a lifetime.

-Aurora Watching – Yes, you can enjoy the greatest light show on earth during the summer, especially in the latter part of our season.
-The northern skies are a perfect ballroom for the aurora borealis, but remember, the northern lights are best photographed with a tripod.
+Aurora Watching – Although the greatest light show on earth is more prominent in the fall, we do sometimes see the northern lights during the summer, especially in the latter part of our season.
+The northern skies are a perfect ballroom for the aurora borealis, but remember, this phenomena is best photographed with a tripod.
 If you have one, bring it along.

-Bird Watching – 150 species of birds visit this area and our expert guides can help you locate and identify a wide variety of these – chances are you will add several “lifers” to your book.
+Bird Watching – Over 150 species of birds visit the Seal River area.
+Our expert guides can help you locate and identify a wide variety of our feathered friends and there’s a good chance you could add a few “lifers” to your book.